infinum/frontend-handbook/React/Project structure.md

 We can refer to them as **_molecules_**.
 They are more specific components built out of **_atoms_** (core components).
 They could be shared between feature components and encapsulates some specific logic of an feature.

-We can split them into two domains:
+We can split them into three domains:
 1. `UI` - higher order user interface components
 2. `Entity` - UI representation of a data models
 3. `utility` - headless utility components